 \section{Introduction}

-Even a single water droplet in a pond contains thousands of swimming cells with diverse shape morphologies.
-These microorganisms respond to physical and chemical stimuli from external environments, and these response behaviors can be active and passive.
-Active responses are well known in chemotaxis, e.g., sperm cells responding to molecules released from eggs or bacteria swimming toward nutrients and oxygen \cite{friedrich2007chemotaxis, shiba2008ca2+, desai2019hydrodynamic, hillesdon1996bioconvection}.
-Some microorganisms and cells swim upstream, which is considered passive behavior because of the hydrodynamical interactions between the self-propelled object and external fluid flow \cite{kaya2012direct, kantsler2014rheotaxis, ishimoto2015fluid, mathijssen2019oscillatory, ishimoto2023jeffery}.
-These microscopic, self-propelled objects are called microswimmers, and they have inspired the study of artificial active agents in recent years \cite{soto2022smart, essafri2022designing}.
-More recently, enabled by the rapid development of machine learning, a new research field has emerged, which is focused on the creation and design of smart particles that can change their dynamics by perceiving and learning outer environments \cite{tsang2020roads, stark2021artificial}.
+Even one water droplet in a pond contains thousands of swimming cells with diverse morphologies .
+These cells respond to physical and chemical stimuli from external environments; their response behavior can be active or passive.
+Active responses are well known in chemotaxis, for example, sperm cells responding to molecules released from eggs or bacteria swimming toward nutrients and oxygen \cite{friedrich2007chemotaxis, shiba2008ca2+, desai2019hydrodynamic, hillesdon1996bioconvection}.
+Some microorganisms and cells turn their heads upstream, which is considered a passive behavior without sensing external stimuli because of hydrodynamic interactions between the self-propelled object and external fluid flow \cite{kaya2012direct, kantsler2014rheotaxis, ishimoto2015fluid, mathijssen2019oscillatory, ishimoto2023jeffery}.
+Microscopic, self-propelled objects are called microswimmers, which have served as inspiration for the study of artificial active agents in recent years \cite{soto2022smart, essafri2022designing}.
+Further, enabled by the rapid development of machine learning, a new research field has emerged that focuses on creating and designing smart particles that can change their dynamics by perceiving external environments and learning from them \cite{tsang2020roads, stark2021artificial}.

-The natural environment, however, fluctuates over time.
-In particular, such microscopic objects are frequently considered Brownian noise.
+Notably, the natural environment fluctuates over time.
+In particular, the mentioned microscopic objects are frequently subjected to Brownian thermal noise.
 Another important physical feature of environments is external boundaries, such as the air--water surface and wall substrates.
-Microswimmers are also known to accumulate near a wall purely by physical mechanisms, such as hydrodynamic and contact interactions \cite{takagi2014hydrodynamic, ishimoto2014study, shum2015hydrodynamic, chamolly2017active}.
-In this study, we consider the general aspect of microswimming in such noisy and confined environments.
+Microswimmers are also known to accumulate near walls purely via physical mechanisms, such as hydrodynamic and contact interactions \cite{takagi2014hydrodynamic, ishimoto2014study, shum2015hydrodynamic, chamolly2017active}.
+Previous studies have focused on microswimming inside spherical rigid containers and liquid droplets \cite{reigh2017,shaik2018,huang2020,sprenger2020}.
+In this study, we consider the general aspect of microswimming in noisy and confined environments.